How To Really Save Money on Groceries

 Make from Scratch

 I make as many items as I can from scratch to save money.
 My dressings, BBQ sauces, spice mixtures, smoothies, cleaning supplies, etc. are just a few.
 Instead of using packaged meals, I will make them from scratch.
 I love my homemade yogurt and it’s so easy to make.
-I know what’s in my homemade items and don’t have to worry about all the nasty additives, preservatives and can control the fat, sugar, and salt.
+I know what’s in my homemade items and don’t have to worry about all the nasty additives, and preservatives and can control the fat, sugar, and salt.
 I even make my own ice cream on special occasions with my small ice cream maker.
 I found a great book called The Made-from-Scratch Life: Simple Ways to Create a Natural Home for a lot of recipes to make from scratch to help live a chemical-free life.

 Eat Out Less